carriequackenbush/carriequackenbush.github.io/_posts/2025-06-01-pwntopiashl.md

 It did not find any obfuscation, stripping, or packing.

 Next it offered to disassemble or decompile it, and I didn't expect much as it always says it doesn't have access to gdb or Ghidra.

+It honed in on icmp_packet_listener and wanted to go deeper into it.

+2. I presented the pcap file to ChatGPT.